The Essential Role of SOC Analysts in Modern Cybersecurity

 Tier 2 Analyst:

-- Reviews escalated incidents from the previous shift
+- Reviews escalated alerts from previous shifts

 - Prioritizes investigations based on potential impact